Azure/azure-notificationhubs-java-backend/README.md

 ### Note on FCM and GCM Support

-The Azure Notification Hubs SDK has support for Firebase Cloud Messaging (FCM) via the Legacy HTTP APIs which is compatible with GCM.
+The Azure Notification Hubs SDK has support for Firebase Cloud Messaging (FCM) via the Legacy HTTP API which is compatible with GCM.
 For registrations, use the `FirebaseRegistration` to create registrations, as the `GcmRegistration` class has been deprecated.
-For more information, read the [Azure Notification Hubs and Google Firebase Cloud Messaging migration](https://docs.microsoft.com/en-us/azure/notification-hubs/notification-hubs-gcm-to-fcm)
+For more information, read the [Azure Notification Hubs and Google Firebase Cloud Messaging migration](https://aka.ms/AA9dpaz)

-For installations, use the `NotificationPlatform.Gcm` for all FCM registrations which use the legacy HTTP APIs.
+For installations, use the `NotificationPlatform.Gcm` for all FCM registrations which use the legacy HTTP API.
 Currently, we do not have full support for FCM and calling `NotificationPlatform.Fcm` will result in an exception.

 ```java
 Installation i = new Installation();